vector-ai/vectorai/README.md

 <hr>

-### Bring your own Model or Vector
+### Using VectorHub Models

-You can bring your own model or vectors and enjoy all the rich vector functionality that Vector AI provides.
+[VectorHub](hub.vctr.ai) is Vector AI's main model repository.
+Models from VectorHub are built with scikit-learn interfaces and all have examples of Vector AI integration.
+If you are looking to experiment with new off-the-shelf models, we recommend giving VectorHub models a go - all of them have been tested on Colab and are able to be used in as little as 3 lines of code!

 ### Schema Rules for documents (BYO Vectors and IDs)